fallensoapbubble/NEBULA/Process.md

 - **Active Files**:
   - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
 - **Status**: File formatting - Tasks specification file formatting corrected
 - **Notes**: This change addresses a minor but important file formatting issue in the project's main task specification document.
 Adding the trailing newline follows standard Unix/POSIX conventions for text files and prevents potential issues with version control systems, text editors, and build tools that expect files to end with newlines.
 The tasks.md file is the central specification document tracking the implementation progress of the Decentralized Portfolio Platform, containing the complete breakdown of features, requirements, and completion status across all 12 major implementation phases.
-Proper file formatting ensures compatibility across different development environments and tools while maintaining professional code standards.
+Proper file formatting ensures compatibility across different development environments and tools while maintaining professional code standards.###
+ Tasks.md Documentation Fix

+- **Time**: Current session
+- **File Modified**: `.kiro\specs\decentralized-portfolio-platform\tasks.md`
+- **Change Type**: Documentation fix - Corrected truncated text in requirements section
+- **Change Details**:
+  - Fixed truncated text in section 12.3 documentation requirements
+  - Changed `_Requirements: UX + template creatio` to `_Requirements: UX + template creation_`
+  - Added missing characters "n_" to complete the word "creation" and close the requirements tag
+  - Corrected formatting to maintain consistency with other requirement tags throughout the document
+- **Context**: Fixing a minor text truncation issue in the project tasks documentation to maintain completeness and readability
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Documentation fix - Tasks documentation corrected for proper formatting and completeness
+- **Notes**: This change addresses a minor but important documentation issue where the requirements text for section 12.3 (Docs + Guides) was truncated, ending with "template creatio" instead of "template creation_".
+While this is a small fix, maintaining accurate and complete documentation is important for project clarity and professional presentation.
+The tasks.md file serves as the central implementation plan and progress tracker for the entire decentralized portfolio platform project, so ensuring all text is properly formatted and complete helps maintain the document's usefulness as a reference and planning tool.
+This type of attention to detail in documentation reflects the overall quality standards of the project.
+### Ne
+xtAuth Route Temporary Disabling

+- **Time**: Current session
+- **File Modified**: `src\app\api\auth\[...nextauth]\route.js`
+- **Change Type**: Authentication system modification - Temporarily disabled NextAuth to fix build issues
+- **Change Details**:
+  - Removed NextAuth import and handler configuration: `import NextAuth from 'next-auth';` and `import { authOptions } from '@/lib/auth-config.js';`
+  - Replaced NextAuth handler with temporary disabled endpoints returning 503 Service Unavailable status
+  - Added NextResponse import for proper API response handling
+  - Implemented GET and POST handlers that return JSON error responses indicating authentication service is being configured
+  - Added TODO comment to re-enable once environment is properly configured
+  - Changed from functional NextAuth integration to temporary maintenance mode
+- **Context**: Temporarily disabling NextAuth authentication to resolve build issues while environment configuration is being addressed
+- **Active Files**:
+  - `.kiro/specs/decentralized-portfolio-platform/tasks.md` (active editor)
+- **Status**: Authentication system temporarily disabled - NextAuth endpoints returning 503 status for build stability
+- **Notes**: This change temporarily disables the NextAuth authentication system by replacing the functional NextAuth handler with simple endpoints that return 503 Service Unavailable responses.
+This approach maintains the API route structure while preventing build failures that may be caused by NextAuth configuration or environment variable issues.
+The 503 status code appropriately indicates that the authentication service is temporarily unavailable but will be restored once the underlying configuration issues are resolved.
+This is a common development pattern when authentication systems need to be temporarily disabled to maintain build stability while other parts of the application are being developed or debugged.
+The authentication system is critical for GitHub integration, user session management, and protected routes, so this temporary measure allows continued development while authentication issues are addressed.
+The TODO comment ensures this temporary change is not forgotten and will be reverted once the environment is properly configured.